ArturoDent/find-and-transform/README.md

 &emsp;&emsp; Added `${getFindInput}` variable for `find` queries.
 &emsp;&emsp; Added `runWhen` argument to control when the `run` operation is triggered.
 &emsp;&emsp; Added `"restrictFind": "matchAroundCursor"` option.
+&emsp;&emsp; 4.7.1 Added `runPostCommands` and `resolvePostCommandVariables`.
+Added a command to enable opening readme anchors from completion details.

 <br/>